jamespamplin/jamespamplin.com/src/pages/about/about.md

 From December 2018 to September 2019, James was the Head of Engineering at the [Ambassador Theatre Group](https://www.atgtickets.com/), building out their new Digital Platform across their theatre ticketing experience.
 Achievements included: growing the permanent engineering team from 4 to 11, and launching their new Website built with React, Node JS, AWS ECS, Cloudflare, Terraform, and GitLab CI.
 Transitioned the team to Serverless architecture utilising AWS Lambda and Cloudflare workers.

-Since November 2019, James has been working with [Stuffstr](https://www.stuffstr.com/) as a Lead Engineer, helping them grow their Engineering team, and building out their systems, providing a simplified buy-back process of used clothing, footware, and other goods from customers.
+November 2019 - June 2020, James worked with [Stuffstr](https://stuffstr.com) as a Lead Engineer, helping them grow their Engineering team, and building out their systems, which provided a simplified buy-back process for used clothing and footware for adidas Infinite Play.
+This included building an internal system for managing the warehouse for processing the used items when they were received, ready for resale.

+In 2020, James started working with [LEBOM](https://lebom.app), a peer-to-peer betting app, as a CTO Consultant, building their MVP Mobile App and backend systems.
+This involved designing and building their systems and app from scratch, utilising distributed serverless infrastructure in AWS ready for scale, and React Native for the app.
+Typescript was used for both the backend and front-end, as well as GraphQL APIs.

+At the start of 2021, James Co-Founded [Sellalong](https://sellalong.com/) as CTO, a company focussed on ending consumer waste by making circularity a part of every purchase.
+This is achieved by partnering with Retailers and integrating directly into their eCommerce websites to provide their customers a seamless experience for instantly selling their unwanted purchases.

+## Contact

-For more information on my Professional career, please contact me on [LinkedIn](https://www.linkedin.com/in/jamespamplin)
+Please contact me on [LinkedIn](https://www.linkedin.com/in/jamespamplin)

+## Website

 Website built with [React](https://reactjs.org/), [Aphrodite](https://github.com/Khan/aphrodite), and [Typescript](https://www.typescriptlang.org/).
 Source code on [Github](https://github.com/jamespamplin/jamespamplin.com).